FAQ's

 Does Flying Embers add or spike alcohol into its drink?

-Our kombucha is fermented with a SCOBY and champagne yeast.
+Our kombucha is fermented with a SCOBY and yeast to naturally produce.
 We do not “spike” our products with any alcohol.

 Does Flying Embers have live Kombucha culture?
 Yes